tylerlrhodes/blog2/content/posts/music-cd-list-part1.md

   Python](https://www.python.org/dev/peps/pep-0020/)

 The previous list shows how the internet can lead you astray.
-The Dictionary.com definitioni of 'Pythonic' is potentially right, at least one of the definitions!
+The Dictionary.com definition of 'Pythonic' is potentially right, at least one of the definitions!
 If all Python code was Pythonic and the definition of Pythonic is "Python like..."
 I'll stop now.
-The rest of the entries are just fine.
+The rest of the links are fine.

-My person definition is that you should follow the best practices of software development as applied to the Python language.
+My personal definition is that you should follow the best practices of software development as applied to the Python language.
 Which to me, at this point, means following PEP 8 and respecting PEP 20, or, "The Zen of Python."
 PEP 8 is more style guidelines for Python code, while